EDS374B International Relations Theory II

 - an understanding of the importance of theorizing: why theories and theorizing matter both inside and outside academia.

-- opportunity to develop independent and critical thinking skills
+- opportunity to develop independent and critical thinking skills, as well as systems thinking

 - enhanced understanding of and capacity to analyse world politics

-- ability to discuss global politics from multiple conceptual perspective.
+- ability to discuss global politics from multiple conceptual perspectives.

 - enhanced capacity to work cooperatively on complex material